Safari users if you experience issues with booking, please see help & assistance

 NORTHERN JAPAN – NATIVE STORIES – GODS OF THE BOUNDARIES

-Award-winning choreographer Kentaro Kujirai creates a new Butoh piece using his distinctive hyper-expressive choreography.
-U-BU-SU-NA, is an old Japanese word meaning “the mystical divine power that protects the land where people were born and raised, and those who live there”.
+“U-BU-SU-NA” – an ancient Japanese word meaning “the mystical divine power that protects the land and those who live there”.

 Choreography